 The structure of the Adidas Nemeziz 17.1 FG upper is made up of the Agility Bandage.
 It is composed of multiple strips of Torsion Tapes that are sewn seamlessly together.
 It offers improved lockdown and mobility that are useful when sprinting and changing directions.

 The forefoot and heel areas of the Adidas Nemeziz 17.1 FG are made of Agility Knit 2.0.
 The upgraded version of this adaptive material is now thinner and more flexible.
 It provides a lightweight feel on the foot and a direct soft touch on the ball.
-The Agility Knit 2.0 material at the back of this football shoe is backed by an internal heel counter with a ton of padding to prevent heel slippage.
+The Agility Knit 2.0 material at the back of this soccer shoe is backed by an internal heel counter with a ton of padding to prevent heel slippage.

 The upper is also covered by a layer of polyurethane and the Non Stop Grip or NSG technology.
-These materials prevent the football cleat from getting wet.
+These materials prevent the soccer cleat from getting wet.
 Also, the NSG is a thin layer of ridges that increase the shoe’s contact and traction with the ball, especially in the forefoot area.